 I work as a policy analyst for the the digital rights NGO, Access Now, in Brussels, where I focus on issues related to AI, data protection, and augmented and virtual reality.

 I have a PhD in philosophy from KU Leuven in Belgium, where I am also an associated researcher and member of the Working Group on Philosophy of Technology.
-From October 2019 to July 2020, I am a Mozilla fellow, hosted by the digital rights NGO, Access Now, in Brussels.
-For the duration of my fellowship, I will be working on a project to debunk myths and reframe narratives about AI.
+From October 2019 to July 2020, I was a Mozilla fellow, hosted by Access Now.
+For my fellowship, I developed the website aimyths.org to debunk myths and reframe narratives about AI.

 Recent Blog Posts:

 Check out the submission from myself and Fanny Hidvégi from Access Now to the European Commission’s ‘White Paper on Artificial Intelligence – A European Approach.’
 As well as contributing via the online consultation form, we have put together an additional document outlining our six key recommendations: We must not promote the indiscriminate uptake of artificial…

 I was quoted by Politico in their analysis of the EU’s new whitepapers & strategies: https://www.politico.com/news/2020/02/19/europes-big-tech-vision-fizzles-to-life-116121 “On the other hand, Mozilla’s Daniel Leufer called the plans “disappointingly, if predictably, weak on facial recognition/ ai-powered biometrics.
 It acknowledges that the biometric processing involved is illegal and poses a threat to fundamental rights, yet only calls for…

 Quartz reached out to me for a comment on the EU’s new data strategy for this article: The full comment from myself and my colleague Estelle Massé at Access Now is below: “Contrary to what Commissioner Breton said, the EU did not lose the so-called battle on personal data.
 In building the digital single market…